 What other information should I know?

 Keep all appointments with your doctor and laboratory.
-Your doctor may order certain lab tests to check your body's response to tapentadol.

 Before having any laboratory test (especially those that involve methylene blue), tell your doctor and the laboratory personnel that you are taking tapentadol.